pachyderm/docs/content/latest/how-tos/advanced-data-operations/secrets.md

       -  **`name`**
       - and specify the mount point (**`mount_path`**) to the secret (ex: `"/var/my-app-secret"`).

-      Pachyderm mounts all of the keys in the secret with file names corresponding to the keys.
+      MLDM mounts all of the keys in the secret with file names corresponding to the keys.
       This is useful for secure configuration files.

       ```json